eslint/eslint/docs/rules/yoda.md

 #### Apply only to equality, but not other operators

 Some developers might prefer to only enforce the rule for the equality operators `==` and `===`, and not showing any warnings for any code around other operators.
-With `onlyEquality` option, these patterns will not be considered warnings:
+With `onlyEquality` option, these patterns will not be considered problems:

 ```js
 /*eslint yoda: [2, "never", { "onlyEquality": true }]*/